Hanley Frías

-Hanley Frías (born December 5, 1973 in Villa Altagracia, Dominican Republic) is a left-handed former baseball infielder, who last played for the Arizona Diamondbacks.
+Hanley Frías (born December 5, 1973) is a Dominican left-handed former baseball infielder, who last played for the Arizona Diamondbacks.
 He also played for the Texas Rangers at the beginning of his career.

 He was an infielder who played for the Rangers and Diamondbacks in a four-year career where he played in 173 games with a BA of .232.